rai0vishal/rai0vishal/README.md

 ## About Me

-I'm a MERN Stack Developer who loves building full-stack web applications with real-world utility — from collaborative task managers to browser-based design tools.
+I'm a MERN Stack Developer who loves building full-stack web applications with real-world utility — from real-time collaborative task managers to AI-powered skill exchange ecosystems.
 I care about clean architecture, smooth UX, and shipping things that actually work in production.

 - 🔭 Currently building: improving **TaskFlow** with CI/CD, tests, and new features
 - 🌱 Learning: System Design, TypeScript, Next.js